bancodobrasil/stop-analyzing-embed/CONTRIBUTING.md

 1. The project doesn't use any CSS preprocessor (like SASS or LESS).
 It uses CSS native variables and is heavily relied on Bootstrap4

+1. We recommend using https://www.conventionalcommits.org/ for the commit messages.
+You don't need to be strict to it, but that's a good reference.

+1. Remember to reference the **issue** you are working on your commit messages, like `git commit -a -m "<your_commit_message>. refs #8"`

+1. When opening a PR, if its an UI issue that you are working on and hence needs to be evaluated visually, its a good practive to provide some prints or gifs of the result.
+It helps the PR reviewer to give you a faster feedback.